Kingxukai/linux/Documentation/driver-api/media/index.rst

 Documentation/userspace-api/media/index.rst

-  - for the userspace APIs used on media devices.
+  - for the woke userspace APIs used on media devices.

 .. toctree::